 We are expanding the available countries for ePlatform One based on demand.
 If you don't see it advertised on the pricing page then it has not reached your country yet.
 Please contact us to express your interest, better still muster a group of schools and we will consider building a collection for you.

-For ePlatform One, our shared collection product, there is a fixed annual membership fee and no other costs to pay.
+For ePlatform One, our shared consortium collection product, there is a fixed annual fee (contribution), to cover costs of additional copies and titles, and no other costs to pay.

 For private collections we operate a Collection Plan credit system where you pay for a content credit, then use up this credit purchasing eBooks during the year.
 We supply the hosting of your eLibrary at no cost.
 If you do not wish to commit to the Content Plan, you can elect a Gap Year Plan where you are not committed to purchasing eBooks, but we do charge a fee to maintain your ePlatform for that year.
 With the Gap Year plan you can still purchase eBooks on an ad-hoc basis but you are not committed to do so.